Safe Medication Storage and Disposal Programs

-Unused or expired medications can pose safety risks if left unsecured in the home, including accidental poisoning of children.
-Unused medications like morphine, codeine, oxycodone, hydrocodone, or other controlled substances can also increase the risk of diversion, misuse, and overdose.
-Safe medication disposal programs help ensure these unused medications are handled appropriately.
-Experts recommend drug disposal programs as an effective way to reduce drug misuse and unintentional poisoning in communities.
+Medications can pose safety risks if left unsecured in the home, including accidental poisoning of children.
+Unused or expired medications like morphine, codeine, oxycodone, hydrocodone, or other controlled substances can also increase the risk of diversion, misuse, and overdose.
+Safe storage, like medication lock boxes, help reduce access to high-risk medication in the home.
+Safe medication disposal programs help ensure unused medications are handled appropriately.
+Experts recommend drug storage nd disposal programs as effective ways to reduce drug misuse and unintentional poisoning in communities.

 Safe medication disposal programs offer several convenient methods for safely discarding medications.
 Common disposal approaches include: